Ask Archie

 Description

 FWS awards appear on the student’s financial aid package along with all other financial aid.
-The amount shown is an amount of funds allocated to the student to earn by obtaining an FWS job.
+The amount shown represents the funds that a student could earn by working in an FWS-approved job.
 FWS jobs are not guaranteed.
-Students must complete an application and interview process and be selected for an FWS position before they can begin earning their FWS award allotted.
-FWS funds are paid directly to the student every 2 weeks based on the number of hours worked during each bi-weekly pay period.
+Students must apply, interview, and be selected for a position before they can begin earning FWS funds.

 FWS awards appear on the student’s financial aid package along with all other financial aid.
-The amount shown is an amount of funds allocated to the student to earn by obtaining a FWS job.
-FWS funds are paid directly to the student every 2 weeks based on the number of hours worked during the 2-week pay period.
-FWS funds are not automatically applied to the student’s university balance.
-FWS awards are not applied toward tuition, fees, or other charges due.
+The amount shown is the amount of funds allocated to the student to earn by obtaining an FWS job.
+FWS funds are not applied automatically to tuition, fees, or other charges on the student’s university account.
 For the 2025-2026 academic year, the minimum FWS award is $3,000 ($1,500 per semester) and the maximum FWS award is $5,000 ($2,500 per semester).

-- Flexible with class schedules – students will never be asked to work during scheduled class/exam time as this is not allowed
+• Flexible with class schedules – students will never be asked to work during scheduled class/exam time, as this is not allowed

-- Variety of job options – there are FWS positions available in dozens of university departments and with off-campus community organizations
+• Variety of job options – there are FWS positions available in dozens of university departments and with off-campus community organizations

-- Rate of pay – FWS positions come with a rate of pay between $11.50/hour – $20.00/hour
+• Rate of pay – FWS positions offer hourly rates between $11.75 – $20.00/hour

-- Potential SNAP benefit eligibility – students working in FWS-specific positions can potentially be eligible for SNAP benefits (Food Stamps) as determined by their state of residence
+• Potential SNAP benefit eligibility – students working in FWS-specific positions can potentially be eligible for SNAP benefits (Food Stamps) as determined by their state of residence

 Eligibility

-To be eligible for FWS students must:
+To be eligible for FWS, students must:

 Students must maintain eligibility at all times during the term of employment.
-Dropping or withdrawing from courses or receiving additional aid such as scholarships can impact eligibility.
-Once a student is determined to be ineligible they must discontinue working in an FWS capacity immediately until they are instructed otherwise.
+Dropping or withdrawing from courses, or receiving additional aid such as scholarships, can affect eligibility.

 FWS Award Example